FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Newspapers/billboard/1974-03-30-billboard.md

 layout: post
 title: Billboard &#124; 30 March 1974
 maintitle: Billboard
+suffix: ": London Section + Hits of the World"
 subtitle: Newspaper
 description: page 90 has an article about capital radio's music schedule, page 107 has the Hits of the World charts.
 post_description: page 90 has an article about capital radio's music schedule, page 107 has the Hits of the World charts.